-Boot and provision sequences (Polycom)
+Boot and Provision Sequences (Polycom)

-This section explains the behavior of a Polycom phone when powering on.
-It is helpful while troubleshooting a phone to understand what it is doing during startup.
+The behavior of a Polycom phone when powering on is helpful while troubleshooting a phone to understand what it is doing during startup.
 When the phone powers up, it runs through the bootloader (boot sequence), checking its current firmware.
 It then starts the SIP application and gets its configuration (provision sequence).